muziejus/coms-w4995-applied-machine-learning-project/README.md

 4. The `report` argument gives the accuracy and F1 scores for each company’s performance on each model.
 It then also provides a summary table describing the average performance for each model and the results of the top-performing company.
 Finally, it draws the confusion matrices for the top performing companies and saves the plot to `plots/confusion_matrices.png`.

+5. The `perm_imp` argument creates the plot in `plots/average_permutation_importance.png`, which gives the top ten average important features for each model.

+6. The `roc` argument creates the plot in `plots/roc_curves.png`, which plots a ROC curve for each company and each model.

+7. The `run_all` argument reruns all the models and generates all the plots anew.
+It skips EDA and gathering the data.